remult/remult/docs/tutorials/tutorial-angular.md

 Using the browser, create a few new tasks.
 Then, navigate to the `tasks` API route at <http://localhost:4200/api/tasks> to see the tasks have been successfully stored on the server.

 ::: warning Wait, where is the backend database?
 By default, `remult` stores entity data in a backend JSON database.
-Notice that a `db` folder has been created under the workspace folder, with a `tasks.json` file containing the created tasks.
+Notice that a `db` folder has been created under the root folder, with a `tasks.json` file containing the created tasks.
 :::